UsuaOSilver/Saigon-marketplace/designDoc.md

 2. SaigonMarket
     - A mapping to keep track of every NFT listing.
     - A mapping to keep track of every NFT offer.
-    - The `Listing()` struct stores all nftAddress, tokenId, seller, owner, and price.
+    - The `Listing` struct stores the information of the nft, the tokenId, the listingId, the seller address, the owner address, the price, and the sale status.
-    - The `createNFT()` function allows users to input NFT data to mint a token and list it in the marketplace.
+    - The `createNFTListing()` function allows users to input NFT data to mint a token and list it in the marketplace.
     - The `listNFT()` function creates the sale of a NFT, trasnfers the NFT ownership.
     - The `resellToken()` function allows anyone to resell a token they have purchased.
+    - The `createMarketSale()` function trigger a sale when the user purchases the listing.
-    - The `fetchMarketItems()` function returns all unsold market items to display them on the landing page at the Feature section.
+    - The `fetchMarketListings()` function returns all unsold market items to display them on the landing page at the Feature section.
     - The `fetchMyNFTs()` function returns only the items that the user has purchased to display them on the My NFT page.
-    - The `fetchItemsListed()` function returns only item a user has listed to display them on the Dashboard page.
+    - The `fetchOwnedListings()` function returns only item a user has listed to display them on the Dashboard page.

 3. SaigonAuctionHouse
     - `createAuction()` function creates a new auction for a given item